 But what if you want to delete the Temporary Internet Files Cache and Cookies for a particular website only, natively without using any 3rd-party tool which may include this functionality?
-The easy answer to this question is to use the Developer Tools in Internet Explorer 10.
+The easy answer to this question is to use the Developer Tools in Internet Explorer.

-First visit the website whose Cache you want to delete.
+First, visit the website whose Cache you want to delete.
 Next, press F12 to open the Developer Tools in Internet Explorer 10.
-Having done that, you will see a panel open in the bottom of Internet Explorer 10.
+Having done that, you will see a panel open at the bottom of Internet Explorer 10.
 These are the Developer Tools.
 The Developer Tools enables Web site developers to quickly debug Microsoft JScript, investigate a behavior specific to Windows Internet Explorer, or iterate rapidly to prototype a new design or try solutions to a problem on-the-fly.

 Click on Cache to open its sub-menu.
 Here you can: